TOP

 Bell caps are expensive.
 Take your carry-on

-with a pool outfit, sweater, make-up, medications, sun glasses, walking shoes, camera,
+with a pool outfit, sweater, make-up, medications, sun glasses, sun screen, walking shoes, camera, jewelry, your valid passport and boarding ticket in it.

-in route there.
+in route to the ship to reduce weight in your suitcase.
 Pack two swim suits

-your camera and spare batteries in your carry-on.
+your camera in your carry-on.

 50 lbs.
 Your carry-on limit is 40 lbs.